MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder_addcombobox_831960674.md

 ## -description

-Adds a combo box to the app notification.
+Adds a combo box to the XML payload for an app notification.

 ## -parameters